MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/overview-dynamics-365-for-sales.md

 ---
-title: "Meet the new Sales app for small to medium-sized business | Microsoft Docs"
+title: "Dynamics 365 for Sales overview | Microsoft Docs"
 description: "Get an overview of Dynamics 365 for Sales and its capabilities"
 keywords: "Dynamics 365 for Sales; Office 365 integration; Business process flow" ms.date: 07/15/2017